Sep 1, 2022

 ANN GIESE: And they couldn't figure out what was causing the fever.

 TIM: So they put her back under for another week.
-And then, finally, they start to wake her up again.
+And then finally, they start to wake her up again.

-ANN GIESE: And she gradually, you know, woke up.
+ANN GIESE: And she gradually woke up.

 TIM: They pinch her, they poke her.